-ABVP realizes that unavoidable circumstances such as unforeseen weather, connectivity difficulties, or medical emergencies may prevent you from connecting to and completing the examination.
-If you are unable to connect to the examination proctor, take the following steps:
+ABVP realizes that unavoidable circumstances such as unforeseen weather, connectivity difficulties, or medical emergencies may prevent you from connecting to

 - 1. For unforeseen medical and non-computer related emergencies: - a.
 Call the ABVP office (800.697.3583) and inform the personnel there of the predicament.
 Obtain the name of the individual with whom you speak. - b.
 Submit a letter of explanation to the ABVP office at info@abvp.com. - 2.
 For issues related to connectivity: - a.
 Contact support+abvp@prolydian.com.
 They will work to connect you with your proctor and gain access to the examination interface. - b.
 You may also chat with the support team live.
 See the following screenshot: